pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 ![img](./MES.png)

-We do it once a week at the end of an iteration.

 When you want to deploy the current version of master in staging, you can run the following command:

 - `yarn trigger:staging:deploy`